shopperlabs/v1.laravelshopper.dev/content/collections/docs/installing.md

 ---
 ## Supported Versions of Laravel

-**Laravel 8, and Laravel 9 are all currently supported.** It feels like this section needs more than one sentence but it really doesn't.
+**Laravel 8 only is currently supported.** It feels like this section needs more than one sentence but it really doesn't.
 That first one said all that needs saying.

+> Laravel 9 will be support at the next release.
+See the [release notes](https://github.com/shopperlabs/framework/releases) for more information.

 ## Install Shopper